First-passage properties of the jump process with a drift. The general case: Moments of and τ and n

 For this choice we have

-The specific choice \eqref{eq:p,q uni half Gaussian} illustrates two key features: the support of $p(t)$ is bounded rather than infinite, and this combination appears to have no analytical solution~--- neither the auxiliary integrals nor the corresponding renewal equations have known closed forms.
+The choice \eqref{eq:p,q uni half Gaussian} illustrates two key features: (i) the support of $p(t)$ is bounded rather than infinite; (ii) this combination appears to have no analytical solution~--- neither the auxiliary integrals nor the corresponding renewal equations have known closed forms.

 By generating trajectories for different initial positions, we computed the sample means and variances of $\tau$ and $n$ and compared them with our theoretical predictions.
 The comparison in Fig.~\ref{fig:meanVar_numerics} demonstrates perfect agreement and confirms the predicted asymptotic behavior.